stanzabird/dockerdeps/README.md

 Currently unsupported distro's:
 * gentoo

-Each distro docker build file comes in two flavors: 'distX' and 'distX-build'.
-The 'distX' Dockerfile builds the package from a tarball, and the 'distX-build' Dockerfile builds the package from a cloned git repo.
+Each distro docker build file comes in two flavors: 'distX-tar' and 'distX-git'.
+The 'distX-tar' Dockerfile builds the package from a tarball, and the 'distX-git' Dockerfile builds the package from a cloned git repo.

 So you wanna build this thing?
 ------------------------------